Dyslexia and anxiety in kids, help in 10 minutes

-• Dyslexic children show and feel their emotions more.
-So if they are angry they may shout, hit out.
-If they are sad the tears will flow, whilst excitement can appear as hyper, naughty behaviour.
+Learn how to help a dyslexic child with their emotions by doing a emoji-checkin.
+Dyslexic children show and feel their emotions more.
+So if they are angry they may shout, hit out. ย If they are sad the tears will flow, whilst excitement can appear as hyper, naughty behaviour.

 Learn more โ€œSocial and Emotional Problems linked to Dyslexiaโ€

-Use the โ€œEmoji Check-inโ€ card every day, to help them talk about their feelings.
-Below are tips about how to use the card to best help the child.
+Use the โ€œEmoji Check-inโ€ card everyday, to help them talk about their feelings.
+Below are tips from the Dyslexic Mum about how to use the card to best help the child.

 • Recognise their Feelings – A dyslexic child may struggle to recognise their feelings.
 If they think they feel scared, ask what does feeling scared feel like?
 Tight chest, racing heart….